-Today’s recipe is this easy charred tofu bánh mì!
-This plant-based Vietnamese-inspired bánh mì features super flavorful tofu and quick pickled carrots and cucumber piled high on a crunchy toasted baguette.
-Smear on a layer of creamy vegan mayo, and top everything off with thinly sliced jalapeño, and loads of cilantro for an easy, filling sandwich.
+This plant-based tofu bánh mì features charred 5-spice tofu slices and quick pickled vegetables piled high on a crunchy toasted baguette.
+Smear on a layer of creamy vegan mayo and top everything off with thinly sliced jalapeño and loads of cilantro for an easy, filling Vietnamese-inspired sandwich.

-This easy charred tofu bánh mì is vegan and vegetarian friendly & only uses a few ingredients (not including the tofu marinade).
+This easy charred tofu bánh mì is vegan and vegetarian friendly and is made from a handful of components.
+I highly recommend marinating the tofu and pickling the veggies ahead of time for a lunch or dinner that comes together in just a couple of minutes.
 For the sandwich you’ll need the following:

 - Chinese 5 spice

 - Agave Nectar or Maple Syrup